KuyaJasper/NoteTaker/README.md

 # Note Taker

 # Desctiption
-For this application, we created a database server using node packages.
-The packages dependencies are: "express, path, and uuid".
+For this application, we created a database server using Express.js, which is a node package.

 # Table of Contents
   * [Installation](#Installation)
   * [Usage](#Usage)